alessandromigliore/TesiObjectDetection/tesi/CloudEnvironment/ContainerImage/README.md

-KEEP ATTENTION:
+# KEEP ATTENTION:
-you need to add your deployable model to the folder.
+You need to add your deployable model to the folder.